Crawl Space Flood: Reasons, Problems, and Removal

 - Cracks in foundation walls or footings: Structural cracks caused by settling or seismic activity let groundwater infiltrate through foundation breaches, especially during storms or prolonged rain events.

-What Are the 8 Risks of Crawlspace Flooding?
+What Are the 8 Problems of Crawlspace Flooding?

-These are the 8 risks of crawlspace flooding such as,
+These are the 8 problems of crawlspace flooding, such as,

 - Foundation weakening: Crawlspace flooding erodes footings and causes cracks in stem walls and slabs, compromising structural stability.